akinomyoga/ble.sh/README.md

 **Bell**

 The options `edit_abell` and `edit_vbell` control the behavior of the edit function `bell`.
-If `edit_abell` is a non-empty string, audible bell is enabled, i.e. ASCII Control Character `BEL` (0x07) will be written in `stderr`.
+If `edit_abell` is a non-empty string, audible bell is enabled, i.e. ASCII Control Character `BEL` (0x07) will be written to `stderr`.
 If `edit_vbell` is a non-empty string, visual bell is enabled.
 Defaultly, the audible bell is enabled while the visual bell is disabled.

 The option `vbell_default_message` specifies the message shown as the visual bell.
 The default value is `' Wuff, -- Wuff!! '`.
 The option `vbell_duration` specifies the display duration of the visual-bell message.
 The unit is millisecond.
 The default values is `2000`.